Aviation Access Forum (AAF)

 - Review of Airline Two Wheelchair Policies

-- A formal invitation for a representative from Spinal Cord Injuries to join the AAF;
+- Formally welcomed a representative from Spinal Cord Injuries Australia to the AAF;

 A more detailed summary of the meeting is available in the Summary Record of Outcomes below.

 The AAF will next meet on 12 November 2019.